CONTACT US

 Within all the books children will have red and green words to learn to help them to become speedy readers.
 Red words are words that are not easily decodable and challenge words to extend children’s vocabulary.
 Green words are linked to the sounds they have been learning and are easily decodable.

-Dots and dashes represent the sound each letter makes.
+Dots and dashes represent the sound each letter or group of letters makes.

-During the RWI session children will read the book three times and at each new reading they will have plenty of opportunities to practise using their developing comprehension skills.
-You may have heard your child talking about ‘hold a sentence’.
+During the RWI session children will read the book three times and at each new reading they will have plenty of opportunities to use their developing comprehension skills.

 Spelling